This article is inspired by the legacy of Bitcoin Pizza Day.

 Mistakes and improper conversions could lead to a customer underpaying or overpaying (for which you might be legally liable).

-Accepting Payments with Your Own Crypto Wallet
+Accept Payments to Your Own Crypto Wallet

-Assuming you’re familiar with the way they work, it’d be easy to set up wallets specifically for your business.
+This is the fastest, easiest and cheapest method for accepting crypto.Assuming you’re familiar with the way they work, it’d be easy to set up wallets specifically for your business.

 People can pay by sending the correct amount of whichever crypto to your public address.